 An Evening with Donna Brazile and Mercedes Schlapp: The State of Political Discourse in Today’s America.

 This exciting ACS featured former Democratic Chairwoman and President Trump’s media director discuss political civility in our divided nations.
 Shepherd University President, Dr. Mary J.C.
 Hendrix, served as moderator.
 These two powerful women shared views that ranged from Donna’s fried chicken recipe to the impeachment of President Trump.
 Although feisty at times, civility and respect ruled the day.
 This forum was broadcast live to a national audience by C-SPAN.
 It can be seen here.

 The Stubblefield Institute of Civil Political Communication Dedication

 U.S. Senators Joe Manchin and Shelly Moore Capito, representing two parties but one state, come together to help dedicate the Bonnie and Bill Stubblefield Institute for Civil Political Communications.
 You can view the dedication here.

 Corporate ACS Sponsors

 Single and multiple event sponsorships are available for foundations, companies, and associations.
 Sponsors will receive maximum exposure in our email and printed materials, banner, and signage display, mention from the event’s master-of-ceremonies and invitations to all pre-event presidential receptions.
-Please call Director David Welch at 304-876-5005 to discuss becoming a corporate sponsor.
+Please call Director Greg Fields at 304-876-5005 to discuss becoming a corporate sponsor.